 Basamma has a soft, pretty face with glowing hazel eyes and a shy smile.
 She looks too young to be a mother to three teenage children, but when I discover that she became a mother at the age of thirteen, it makes more sense.

-Her story, whilst extraordinary, is not unusual in the Koppal district of northern Karnataka.
-By the age of three months, Basamma was ‘betrothed’ to her uncle, a common occurrence in a district where majority of the marriages take place within extended family.
+Her story, whilst extraordinary, is not unusual in the Koppal district of Northern Karnataka.
+By the age of three months, Basamma was ‘betrothed’ to her uncle, a common occurrence in a district where majority of the marriages take place within the extended family.
 By the age of twelve, as soon as she had reached puberty, she was sent to the house of her in-laws and, one year later, gave birth to their first child.
-Though marriage in India is officially not legal till the age of eighteen, 70% of girls beneath the age of 18 marry before that in Basamma’s village.
+Though marriage in India is officially not legal till the age of eighteen, 70% of girls below the age of 18 are married in Basamma’s village.
 Basamma describes her life as one of ‘struggle’, being thrust into marriage and motherhood at such a young age.
 And yet, despite this, for many years she assumed that her two daughters would – even should – go through the same thing.
-The possibility of a different route for them within a patriarchal society where such actions are considered normal, did not even occur to her.
+Within a patriarchal society where such actions are considered normal, the possibility of a different route for them did not even occur to her.

 Koppal district has, for many years, ranked second lowest in North Karnataka on the development scale.
-In a district with a particularly high population of adolescents, money has traditionally been spent on sending boys to school far more than girls, as this is considered a waste of money.
+In a district with a particularly high population of adolescents, expenditure has traditionally been made on sending boys to school far more than girls, as the latter is considered a waste of money.
 As such, with both female school dropout and child marriage rates high, it was clear that a change in attitude was desperately needed, but what was the answer?

 KHPT Intervention: Project Sphoorthi

-Towards the end of 2015, KHPT intervened as part of their Project Sphoorthi and began to seek out 14-15 year old girls to be trained as adolescent girl role models.
-In an area where inspiring females to look up to and break the mould of school dropout and early marriage are thin on the ground, these dynamic young girls have become a force to be reckoned with.
-Paired up with fellow adolescent girls from the village, including those who have dropped out of school, the goals of the project are threefold: to increase secondary school completion, to reduce the number of girls who marry before the age of eighteen and to increase nutrition levels in an area where around half of girls aged 10-19 are anaemic.
+Towards the end of 2015, KHPT intervened with its Project Sphoorthi and began to seek out 14-15 year old girls to be trained as adolescent girl role models.
+In an area where inspiring females to look up to and break the pattern of school dropouts and early marriages are thin on the ground, these dynamic young girls have become a force to be reckoned with.
+Paired up with fellow adolescent girls from the village including those who have dropped out of school, the goals of the project are threefold: to increase secondary school completion, to reduce the number of girls who marry before the age of eighteen and to increase nutrition levels in an area where around half of girls aged 10-19 are anemic.

-640 role model girls have been identified across 51 villages and are receiving weekly life skill classes, particularly focussing on communication and negotiation skills.
-The latter has proved invaluable, assisting the girls with bargaining power when discussing options with parents and expressing a desire to stay in school and postpone marriage.
-The girls also attend 3-day leadership camps, learning – amongst other things – film-making skills to create short films on topics such as child marriage, sanitation and how parents can best support their daughters.
+640 role model girls have been identified across 51 villages and are receiving weekly life skill classes, particularly focusing on communication and negotiation skills.
+The latter has proved invaluable, assisting the girls with bargaining power when discussing options with parents and expressing a desire to stay in school and postponing marriage.
+The girls also attend 3-day leadership camps, learning – among other things – film-making skills to create short films on topics such as child marriage, sanitation and how parents can support their daughters the best way.

-These girls have been so inspired by what they experience on the residential camps that when they return home, cases have been known whereby they run similar activities for the girls in their villages, modelled on what they have learnt.
-KHPT has also facilitated ‘exposure visits’, a night away for the girls and their parents to cities in Karnataka.
-During this time, the girls can interact with female role models such as policewomen, female entrepreneurs and sports women, to help recognise what can be achieved.
+These girls have been so inspired by what they experience on the residential camps that when they return home, there have been cases whereby they run similar activities for the girls in their villages, modeled on what they have learnt in the camps.
+KHPT has also facilitated ‘exposure visits’- a night away for the girls and their parents to cities in Karnataka.
+During this time, the girls can interact with female role models such as policewomen, female entrepreneurs and sports women, to help them realize what can be achieved.
 As a result of such visits, a number of parents have been known to agree to keep their daughters in school, Basamma being a case in point.
 In fact, her firmly-held beliefs changed over the course of a single weekend in Mysuru, thanks to her feisty middle child.